AmadeusW/amadeusw.github.io/_posts/2015-06-23-remote-debugging-vs-extension-in-vm.md

 ***

+Download remote debugging tools
+---

+You must install remote debugging tools *on the debugged machine* for the exact version of Visual Studio that you have installed on your *host machine*.
+2015 RC, 2015 RC2 and future 2015 all have different remote tools.
+I got mine from [Visual Studio download page](https://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs.aspx) under `Additional Tools > Remote Tools for Visual Studio 2015 RC`.

 Create an administrator user for use with the debugger
----
+===

 The Visual Studio Remote Debugger Configuration Wizard will ask you for an user account with privilege to `Log on as a service`, network access rights, and if possible, administrative privileges.
-I log in to my Windows 8 machines using hotmail login, and I couldn't figure out the User name for my account.
+I log in to my Windows 8 machines using hotmail login, and I don't know what's the **user name** for my account.
 So I created a new user with name `admin`.

-[Let me know](https://twitter.com/HiAmadeus) if you know a way to get name for user logged in via Microsoft Account.
+*Psst!
+[Let me know](https://twitter.com/HiAmadeus) if you know a way to get name for user logged in via Microsoft Account.*

 Grant right to log in as a service
 ===